vovapolu/scala-data-classes/README.md

 - `product` (i.e. implementing `Product`) will be disabled by default because it encourages runtime inspection instead of compiletime safety.
 - `checkSerializable` (i.e. checking all parameters for `Serializable`) will be enabled by default because this is the sort of thing that should be checked at compiletime.
-- `companionExtends` disabled by default for non-parametric classes, makes the companion extend a function.
+- `companionExtends` disabled by default and not possible for non-parametric classes, makes the companion extend a function.
 [Has binary compatibility consequences](https://issues.scala-lang.org/browse/SI-3664).

 Implicit instances of `shapeless.{Generic, LabelledGeneric, Typeable}` are generated on the companion.
 This saves shapeless from having to derive one at every call site, speeding up downstream compiles.